Chillamag/ManagerSearch/README.md

 If you only want to run the app on your Android smartphone, you can do that without downloading Android Studio.

-First of all, you should plug in your device to your computer.

-Then you should locate the .apk file.
-The file is located at `\app\build\outputs\apk\debug`.
+You can download the apk [here](https://www.attosecgames.com/magnus/projects/peakon_manager_search/peakonmanagersearch.apk).

-Then you can transfer the `app-debug` to your phone, locate it and install it.
+Then you can transfer the `peakonmanagersearch.apk` to your phone, locate it and install it.

 ## License